raspberrypilearning/cd-advanced-html-css-sushi/en/step_8.md

 The container you'll change the layout of is `main`, but you could do this with any kind of container, like a `div` or `article`, or even the whole page `body`.
 The technique you're going to use is called **CSS grid**.

-In this example the `header` and `footer` will be left out of the design, but it's quite common to include them in the grid too.
+In this example, the `header` and `footer` will be left out of the design, but it's quite common to include them in the grid too.

 + Set the `display` property to `grid` on the overall container: